 It’s easy to be concerned if you see words like “abnormal” on your results.
 But that’s not all that unusual.
 For example, if your results are just outside the reference range, it may not necessarily be a problem.

 If you’re worried about any of your results or have any questions, call your doctor’s office.
 You can talk to a nurse or schedule an appointment with your doctor to talk about them.
-She can help you understand what your results mean for you.
+They can help you understand what your results mean for you.

 Lab Test Tips